First launched in 2004, the DB9 is also available in drop-top Volante form.

-Although the basic look of the exterior, including its classic proportions and graceful stance, remained unchanged as part of the recent update, there are several fresh details that distinguish the latest DB9 from its predecessor.
-The headlights are more angular and swept-back than before, while the lower front fascia gets a streamlined single-intake design.
+Although the basic look of the exterior, including its classic proportions and graceful stance, remained all but unchanged as part of the recent update, there are several fresh details that distinguish the DB9 GT from its predecessor.
+It gains revised lights on both ends, a sprinkling of black trim, and 20-inch alloy wheels.

 The engine mates exclusively to a six-speed automatic transmission that shifts smoothly but more slowly than the dual clutch boxes used by many of the DB9's rivals.
 Aston Martin recently eliminated the more sporting manual transmission option; those looking for a proper three-pedal gearbox will have to settle for either the V8 or V12 Vantage.